MetPX/sarracenia/doc/sr_sarra.8.rst

 change again (adding a part suffix if necessary).
 The resulting variables used for the local destination to download a file (or a part) are :

-self.msg.local_file   :  the local path where to download the file(part) self.msg.local_offset :  offset position in the local file self.msg.offset       :  offset position of the remote file self.msg.length       :  length of file or part
+self.msg.new_file    :   the local path where to download the file(part) self.msg.local_offset :  offset position in the local file self.msg.offset       :  offset position of the remote file self.msg.length       :  length of file or part